magsdal3na/small_python_projects/README.md

     - This program tells the user, based on their input, how strong or weak a password is based on a set list of criteria.
 This program highlights parameter checking against what a user has input and selection trees.
+4. Caesar Cipher
+       - This program encrypts and decrypts hidden messages using a cipher.
+This highlights the use of translation tables and creation of functions.
+5. RPG Build (Test and Personal)
+       - This program is a basic RPG character creator utilizing the stats of strength, intelligence, and charisma.
+Seven points must be allotted in order for the program to continue.
+This program highlights the use of lists, checks in both strings and integers, and displaying stats using concatenation, variables, and special strings.
+6. Pin Extractor
+       - This program creates a pin from different poems.
+The pin is determined by the length of the word chosen in each line.
+Three poems are included in the program to display different types of codes.
+This program highlights the use of lists, splitting, enumerating, and appending.